cbrossar/Galicia/README.md

 Server Status:

 - Down
-- Only single player as a guest allowed
+- Only single player mode allowed
+- Can not log in to save high scores